teamneusta/converter-bundle/docs/usage.md

 Be aware - that both properties have the same name should not lead you think they have the same type.
 There is really an object conversion behind done by `address.converter`.

-If you set the `sourcePropertyName` as empty string the complete `source` object will be used for population.
+If you specify the `sourcePropertyName` as an empty string, the full `source` object is used for the population.

 Especially in addition wih the `ConvertingPopulator` this is sometimes necessary.